-If you’ve noticed some changes in the Netuitive UI over the past couple of months, you’re not alone!
-Netuitive’s engineering team has been hard at work improving our monitoring dashboard functionality, and while it’s not easy to deliver features that get instant and unanimous reception, this was certainly one of those occasions!
+If you’ve noticed some changes in the Metricly UI over the past couple of months, you’re not alone!
+Metricly’s engineering team has been hard at work improving our monitoring dashboard functionality, and while it’s not easy to deliver features that get instant and unanimous reception, this was certainly one of those occasions!
 We’d like to share these and some additional upcoming changes with you in this blog.

 Monitoring Dashboard Changes We’ve Made So Far